Preethamalladu/frontend/README.md

 Project Title:UBER EATS[Front End]
-FRONTEND Application like UBER Eats for using Angular.js,SCSS.
+FRONTEND Application similar to UBER Eats in functionality using Angular.js,SCSS.

 Getting Started: Installation
 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.